DanielXMoore/Civet/civet.dev/reference.md

 </Playground>

-For complex conditions that involve indented function application, the expression can be indented:
+For complex conditions that involve indented function application, the condition can be indented:

 <Playground>
 sleep() unless